Iridium-Softworks/sigil/README.md

 ### `Sigil.scan(root?)`

-Scan DOM for `data-sigil-id` elements and add markers.
+Scan DOM for elements with `sig`, `data-sigil-id`, or `data-testid` attributes and add markers.
 Called automatically on init.

 ### `Sigil.autoDiscover()`

-Auto-discover interactive elements and generate `data-sigil-id` attributes.
+Auto-discover interactive elements and generate IDs for unmarked elements.

 ### `Sigil.show()` / `Sigil.hide()`